MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/3-exercise-create-run-basic-pipeline.md

 1. In a browser, navigate to [dev.azure.com](https://dev.azure.com?azure-portal=true).
 Sign in or create a new account.

 1. If you're creating a new account, follow the prompts to create an Azure DevOps organization.
 Azure DevOps then asks you to create a new project.
-Continue to the next step.
+Continue to the next step to configure the project.

    If you signed in to an existing Azure DevOps organization, select the **New project** button to create a new project.